abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Cloze Deletion.md

   A: Ouagadougou
 ```

-In [incremental reading (✔)](incremental%20reading%20(✔).md), simple sentences are converted to cloze deletions with a single click or keystroke.
+In [[incremental reading]], simple sentences are converted to cloze deletions with a single click or keystroke.

 # Reference
 1. [Cloze deletion - supermemo.guru](https://supermemo.guru/wiki/Cloze_deletion)